-Down in Hobart, Tasmania, the Tassies celebrate winter solstice in a very unique way.
+Down in Hobart, Tasmania, the Tassies celebrate the winter solstice in a very unique way.
 Each year, over 1,000 Tasmanians strip to their skin and run into the Derwent River for a quick dip!

 Cusco, Peru – Inti Raymi Festival

 The Inti Raymi festival celebrates the Inca god Inti (Quechua for “sun”).
-It marks the begin of the return of the sun to Cusco, Peru.
+It marks the beginning of the return of the sun to Cusco, Peru.
 In the time of the Inca Empire, as many as 25,000 people would attend the festival.
 Today, you can watch reenactments of the festival and one of the largest Inca celebrations in the world.